 Henry John Dockerty, better known as Harry, was a pioneer of the game in Victoria and probably the single most influential figure in its history in this state.

-He was most likely born near Glasgow, probably in 1882, the son of James Dockerty, a farmer, and Grace Hunter.
+He was born near Glasgow in 1881 the son of James Dockerty, a farmer, and Grace Hunter.

 He was trained as a tailor and cutter and set out to make his fortune abroad in his early twenties, arriving in Melbourne via India, New Zealand and Sydney in 1907.
 He set up operations in Collins Street where he became a successful businessman.
 In 1908, his advertisements in The Argus and The Age led to the revival of the game in Victoria.